bishtanuj/data-visualization/README.md

 ## General Type of visualizations are:
 1. **Charts:** _Infromation present in a tabular, graphical form with data displayed along two axes.
 Can be in the form of graph, diagram, maps._
 2. **Table:** _A set of figures dispalyed in rows and columns._
+3. **Graph:** _A diagram of points, lines, segments, curves or areas that represent certain variables in comparison to each other, usually along two axes at a right angle._
+4. **Geospatial:** _A visualization that shows data in map from using different shapes and colors to show the relationship between the pieces of data and specific location._
+5. **Infographic:** _A combination of visuals and words that represent data.
+Usually uses charts or diagrams._
+6. **Dashboards:** _A collection of visualization and data displayed in one place to help with analyzing and presenting data. _